-- In relation to GP/NP contracts: - Process adjustments as they relate to paying overhead to clinics who have NPs in them. - Increase in pay rate for NPs to match the hospital rate.
-Family physicians are concerned about the rate at which NP concerns are being addressed more quickly than concerns raised by family physicians. - In relation to the clinical counsellors: - Discussions are the referral process and communication between the contracted agency and community family physicians. - In relation to the RN in Practice: - Improving process for overhead invoicing between clinics with an RN and partner organizations - Clarifications on workflow and scope of practice that the RNs are entering clinics with, specifically with regards to the initial training program and equipping the RNs with the necessary clinical skills to support the needs of the clinic.
-A key theme that is emerging is the ability for RNs to provide immunizations, including flu clinics. - A small success story An RN was able to see a patient with over 80 stitches, this allowed for the physician to see 2 other patients. - Discussions around the clinic specific workflow processes prior to the RN joining that are required and potential renovation costs to support the addition of a new provider.
+- In relation to GP/NP contracts: - Process around working with multiple organizations regarding payment schedules for overhead payments and specific billing payments. - An interested Physician inquired about the available GP contracts. - \circ $\;$ Discussion around the attachment codes and process for NPs to use these codes. - In relation to the clinical counsellors: - Discussions are the referral process and communication between the contracted agency and community family physicians. - Meet and greets between clinics and FHA PCN Mental Health Clinical Counselling team have begun to take place to familiarize both the counsellors, physicians and practice staff to what supports this service can provide. - In relation to the RN in Practice: - Conversations around identifying and creating a process for hiring and onboarding relief and maternity coverage RN positions. - Improving process for overhead invoicing between clinics with an RN and partner organizations - Clarifications on workflow and scope of practice that the RNs are entering clinics with, specifically with regards to the initial training program and equipping the RNs with the necessary clinical skills to support the needs of the clinic.
+A key theme that is emerging is the ability for RNs to provide immunizations, including flu clinics. - Creating an MOU Agreement between partner organizations and sharing out with other communities